 With 5% vision since birth, Sinéad Kane is now a qualified solicitor, with two PHD’s in law, an ultra Marathon runner, world record holder and keynote speaker.
 Sinead along with her guide John O’Regan completed the 7 marathons on 7 continents in 7 days challenge, being the first visually impaired person to do so in the world.
 Sinead also has two world records in distance running for running 130KM in 12 hours on a treadmill and for her PHD’s she attended The National University of Ireland and DCU, as well as speaking at conferences throughout the world.

 When Kevin was twelve, he lost sight in his right eye because of a retinal detachment.
 Kevin said “Nearly two years later I was suddenly unable to complete simple tasks like writing or reading.
-It was as if I was a baby again having to learn from scratch; In June 2008, my Guide Dog Miles entered my life and totally transformed how I got around.
+It was as if I was a baby again having to learn from scratch; in June 2008, my Guide Dog Miles entered my life and totally transformed how I got around.
 Having a dog is the best aid I have acquired in my 12 years of Visual Impairment and has allowed me to achieve everything I want.”
 Kevin has gone on to study Journalism at DCU and obtained a Master’s degree from DIT in Public Affairs and Political Communications.
-He currently works as a political assistant in Leinster House and is a member of the Irish National Blind Football Development squad.
-In August 2018 Kevin became ‘The Head of Policy Advocacy’ and campaigned for The National Council of the Blind.
-As well this, Kevin was also one of five people with disabilities appointed by then Minister Shane Ross to the National Transport Authority.
+He currently works as a political assistant at Leinster House and is a member of the Irish National Blind Football Development squad.
+In August 2018 Kevin became ‘The Head of Policy Advocacy and campaigned for the NCBI.
+As well as this, Kevin was also one of five people with disabilities appointed by then minister Shane Ross to the National Transport Authority.

 Having worked for more than 30 years in all levels of the Irish education sector.
 Now CEO of her start-up Inclusive World, Claire Kennelly noticed one of the most common problems is that although there are supports in place for students with disabilities to get into the workforce, there is an issue when these students try to get employment, due to the lack of inclusivity in the private sector particularly.
 Claire then set up Inclusive Cork to bridge the employment gap between the education and private sector by showing the private sector the inclusive tools they can implement that will make their workforce more diverse.